langurmonkey/website-source/content/blog/2019/learning-ncurses.md

 type = "post"
 +++

-Lately, I have been kicking the dust off my C++ skills, and decided to start by learning to use a library which I have been eyeing for a while, `ncurses`. `ncurses` is a C library which lets you create terminal applications in the fashion of the featured gif of this post.
+Lately, I have been kicking the dust off my C++ skills, and decided to start by learning to use a library which I have been eyeing for a while, `ncurses`. `ncurses` is a C library which lets you create text-based UI programs for the terminal, in the same fashion as the gif above.
 Basically, you can use the terminal to implement text-based user interfaces.
 Since I seem to have an [obsession with snake games](/project/snake), I figured I'd create a snake game for the terminal.

 <!--more-->